 Rich discussions that connect students with the experiences of others, that engage them deeply in a shared intellectual experience, and that promote coming to consensus are essential to collaboration (Burns, 2016).
 Reporting the results of their collaborative work gives students an opportunity for closure.
 This can be done through gallery walks, presentations, poster sessions, or symposiums.
-Try to identify and use a means of reporting out that most resemble how this happens in your field.
+Try to identify and use a means of reporting out that most resembles how this happens in your field.
 For more ideas for reporting back, activities see the Collaborative Learning Techniques Handbook for Faculty.

 Grading and Evaluating Group Work

 When evaluating group work it is important to evaluate both the product (knowledge and skills acquired in a course) and the process (team communication, management, and citizenship).

 In addition, group work can be evaluated individually or as a whole, or blended.
 A blended evaluation will look at the individual students’ contributions to the work as well as the sum of the collective group effort.
 Including multiple opportunities for peer and instructor feedback is essential when evaluating group work.
 Give students a rubric by which to evaluate the contributions and participation of their teammates.
 This gives everyone an opportunity to make changes and improve during the semester.

 Sample Peer Evaluation Form :

 Collaborative Techniques Examples

 Do not reinvent the wheel!
 Loads of great collaborative learning techniques are available for you to get inspired by and use in your classes.
 You can check out some of our favorites which include:

 Jigsaw: In Jigsaws, students work in small groups to develop knowledge about a given topic before teaching what they have learned to another group.
 View a diversity-focused jigsaw activity designed for teachers.